loicguille/ISCEBERG/README.md

 ## Overview of ISCEBERG

-Here is our single cell data explorer shiny,  this has been developped in order to analyze/vizualize and extract informations from single cell datasets.
-This application can transform raw counts into single cell dataset from different input format (H5, MTX, TXT or CSV) or allow you to give as input a preprocess RDS file that contain already a single cell dataset in format Seurat.
+Here is our single cell data explorer.
+This shiny application has been developped to analyze/vizualize and extract informations from single cell datasets.
+ISCEBERG can transform raw counts into filtered normalized counts and computes clustering, UMAP to provide a Seurat single cell dataset from different input format (H5, MTX, TXT or CSV).
+It allows you to give as input a preprocess RDS file that contain already a Seurat single cell dataset.
 The purpose of this application is to go much deeper into your single cell datasets without using code lines.
+Graphics and matched tables are downloadable.
+To ensure Reproducibility and Traceability, preprocessed and subclusterized data are provided as Seurat object (to be re-analyzed or reloaded later) with a report of all command lines used to generate them.

 ## Citation

 ## Details

-All the functionnality are listed here, for more details see Documentation section :
+All the functionnalities are listed here, for more details see Documentation section :

 - Pre-processing (read, create and apply a first filtering on your data)
-- filtering (only if you have chosen  Mtx, H5, Txt, or Csv, apply a filtering on your dataset and show some QC plot)
+- Filtering (only if you have chosen  Mtx, H5, Txt, or Csv, apply a filtering on your dataset about number of genes expressed per cell, mitochondrial DNA percentage)
-- QC (only if you have chosen RDS, show some QC plot)
+- QC (QC plots about cells distribution among studied samples, projection of metadata on UMAP, cell cycle phase score computing)
--  Cluster tree (create a cluster tree from different resolution in the object)
+-  Cluster tree (create a cluster tree from different resolutions present in the object)
--  DE between cluster
+-  DE between clusters
--  Data mining (Plot expression of one or several genes with different vizualisation method)
+-  Data mining (Plot expression of one or several genes with different vizualisation methods)
--  Data mining for a combination of gene (Plot expression of a list of genes passed in parameter or with a file)
+-  Data mining for a combination of genes (Plot expression of a list of genes given in parameter or with a file)
--  Extract information
+-  Extract information (ex : distribution of metadata groups across clusters)
 -  Add annotation
 -  Subclustering (subcluster data based on annotation or cluster)